 Lifestyle changes such as diet and activity levels as a result of being pregnant

 The lifestyle and diet of a person does have an impact on cellulite, many studies have claimed.
-It is quite easy to take your foot on the gas in terms of going to the gym during pregnancy, especially in the later stages which can lead to cellulite.
+It is quite easy to take your foot off the gas in terms of going to the gym during pregnancy, especially in the later stages which can lead to cellulite.
 We recommend keeping your activity levels more or less the same during early pregnancy and there’s no reason why you can’t continue to go to the gym.
 Of course, during the later stages this might not be possible but you are still able to walk and do pregnancy yoga, as an example.

 A poor diet is also a leading cause of cellulite so it’s important to eat healthy foods throughout if you want to do everything you can to alleviate the appearance and reduce the risk.
 A healthy diet during pregnancy can do a lot more than just prevent cellulite as it can lift your mood, reduce the risk of pregnancy complications and help you sleep better.